Last updated: 8 June 2026

 Should I remortgage through Sprive or go elsewhere?

-Sprive's remortgage service uses FCA-regulated advisers and should search across the whole market.
-It's a convenient option, especially since Sprive states it covers the advice fee.
-However, you should always compare any offer against other brokers or comparison tools.
+Sprive's remortgage service uses FCA-regulated advisers and searches across the market.
+It is a convenient option, especially since Sprive states it covers the advice fee.
+It is worth comparing any offer against other brokers or comparison tools.
 A good starting point is checking rates on MoneySavingExpert or speaking to a fee-free broker like L&C alongside the Sprive offer.

 More from CoolCuration

-- Chip app – automate your savings with FSCS protection if you'd rather build a pot before overpaying.
+- Chip app: automate your savings with deposits held by ClearBank if you'd rather build a pot before overpaying.

 This article is for informational purposes only and is not financial advice.
-Information about Sprive's business model is based on publicly available sources, Sprive's own disclosures, and our experience using the app.
+Information about Sprive's business model is based on publicly available sources, including Sprive's own FAQs and the FCA Financial Services Register, plus our own experience using the app.
 Revenue models, features, and terms may change.
 Always read the latest terms and privacy policy on the Sprive website before signing up.
+CoolCuration is not authorised by the Financial Conduct Authority.
+This page contains affiliate or referral links; if you sign up through one, I may earn a referral bonus at no extra cost to you.

 No Comments.